 Hardness in the range 58-64 HRC.

 Double tempering is recommended.
-Tempering should be done with the least possible delay after hardening, preferably when the tools are still hand warm.
+Tempering should be done with the least possible delay after hardening, preferably when the tools still hand warm.
 Select a suitable tempering temperature, bearing in mind the service requirements.
 Heat slowly and uniformly.
 When the component has reached the desired temperature, soak for at least one hour per 25mm of thickness.
 The second tempering should be a repetition of the first.

 Physical properties of D3 tool steels are given below: